Samuel29590/MolAnts/README.md

 ### Ground

-The actual implementation of the *TMAGroundType*: *MAGround* is the implementation of the view of the system.
+The actual implementation of the *TMAGroundType*: *MAGround* is the implementation of the system's view.
 It permits to draw all the entities of the system on a canvas and to keep the information panel up-to-date.
 It also permits to have a functional interface with buttons to start, pause and stop the system and also buttons to change the refresh rate.